Tutorial - Getting Started with PCB Design

 - When the connector component is in position, release the mouse button to drop it into place.
 Note how the connection lines drag with the component.

-- Altium Designer also includes powerful interactive placement tools.
+- The PCB editor also includes powerful interactive placement tools.
 Let's use these to ensure that the four resistors are correctly aligned and spaced.

 Changing a Footprint